cmert95/Skylytics-Historical_Weather_Engine/README.md

 This is a fully modular and automated ETL pipeline designed to collect, clean, and store weather forecast data based on the user's IP location.
 The system is built with Dockerized steps and is fully integrated into a Jenkins CI workflow, including unit testing, test coverage tracking, and ready for future improvements.

-## ✨ Project Overview

-### 1. Modular Scripts
-Each step of the ETL process — IP detection, weather fetch, and data cleaning — is handled by a dedicated Python script for clarity and maintainability.

-### 2. Dockerized Execution
-All components can be run via Docker Compose or Makefile commands (see: `make help`).

-### 3. Jenkins CI Pipeline
-A Jenkins pipeline automates the workflow with scheduled execution, test runs, and coverage tracking.

-### 4. GitHub Integration
-CI can be triggered via GitHub pushes (via manual trigger or webhook).
-The project follows Git best practices and supports feature-based branching.

-### 5. Clean Outputs
-Processed weather data is saved in both `.csv` and `.parquet` formats — ready for analysis or visualization tools.

 ## 🪄 Technologies and Tools Used